plnkx/blog/_posts/2015-05-28-proof-of-concept.markdown

 gallery or museum and using the plnkx app to find out where you can park or how late they're open.

-Or maybe you're standing at the base of the Statue of Liberty, looking up at her crown.
+Or maybe you're standing at the foot of the Statue of Liberty, looking up at her crown.
 Did you know the seven spikes on her crown represent the seven oceans and the seven continents of the world?
 The idea was to represent the universal concept of liberty.

+Or maybe you walk down to Pike Place Market in Seattle and want to know what's going on right there right now.
+Or maybe you're wondering if the pick-pockets are on the loose in Bangkok?
+Or if there are fellow travelers from your country also visiting in the area, or staying at hotel, or sitting in the bar!

-So yes, there are lots of uses.
+So yes, there are lots of use-cases for travel.

 But what about posting a note *to* Spain *from* Seattle?